OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 Which browser is used depends on:

 - The computer's operating system.
-- Whether the add-in is running in Office on the web, Office 365, or non-subscription Office 2013 or later.
+- Whether the add-in is running in Office on the web, Microsoft 365, or non-subscription Office 2013 or later.

 The following table shows which browser is used for the various platforms and operating systems.